telerik/kendo-ui-core/docs/controls/editors/upload/how-to/remove-files-with-confirmation-dialog.md

 ---
 title: Remove Files with Confirmation Dialog
 page_title: Remove Files with Confirmation Dialog | Kendo UI Upload
-description: "Learn how display custom confirmation dialog when removing files from the Kendo UI Upload widget."
+description: "Learn how to display a custom confirmation dialog when removing files from the Kendo UI Upload widget."
 slug: howto_remove_files_with_confirmation
 ---

 # Remove Files with Confirmation Dialog

-This example demonstrates how to display custom confirmation dialog by utilising the [`kendo.confirm()`](api/javascript/kendo#methods-confirm) method.
+The example below demonstrates how to display a custom confirmation dialog by utilizing the [`kendo.confirm()`](api/javascript/kendo#methods-confirm) method.

 ###### Example